 In both cases, conspiracy theories were motivating factors behind what these men did.
 A quick glance at any number of Internet outlets will confirm that, sadly, their beliefs are a lot more common than you’d think.
 The real questions should be why the Internet is cultivating lunatics, and why, with so much information at our disposal, we still turn to storytelling and rumor over science, facts, data, common sense.

-People love conspiracy theories because they carry the thrill of hidden knowledge.
+People love conspiracy theories because they promise forbidden knowledge.
 They provide the satisfaction of feeling as though we’ve peeled back some curtain to uncover an intricate web of lies and deceit, an ability to decode the “truth” behind any event.
 It isn’t a coincidence that the conspiracy theorist’s information is typically culled from hyper-partisan sites or places like YouTube, not exactly top-level security clearance sources.
 It also isn’t a coincidence that people who believe in one conspiracy theory are usually wont to indulge in many other unrelated conspiracy theories.
 Conspiracy theories are a comfort mechanism.
 They provide us with the delusion that we possess some insight into how the world actually operates instead of the far more humbling, anxiety-inducing notion that coincidences happen, that we’re not always right, that sometimes we aren’t in control.

 Conspiracy theories also have the effect of always conveniently affirming our preexisting beliefs.
 You’ll never hear a conspiracy theorist admit they’ve stumbled upon a new piece of information that proved them wrong.
 That just isn’t how tribal ideas are expressed.
 Conspiracy theories exhibit an airtight construction; any evidence working against their beliefs, no matter how compelling, simply proves another conspiracy is afoot.
 Indeed, even before Sayoc’s arrest, conspiracy theorists were aflutter with evidence-free claims that he was a Manchurian candidate used as a pawn in a “false flag” plot to paint Democrats as victims in the weeks leading up to the midterms.
 You can’t make this stuff up.
 Oh wait, yes you can.